-He sported the 'baggy green' for a span of 24 Test matches and also played for them in 54 one-day internationals.
-In the year 1985, Kepler Wessels retired from the game only to return 6 years later as a part of his home team, South Africa.
+He sported the Baggy Green for a span of 24 Test matches and also played for them in 54 ODIs.
+In the year 1985, Kepler Wessels retired from the game only to return six years later to play for his home team, South Africa.

 Wessels represented the South Africans in 16 Tests and 55 ODIs between the years 1991 and 1994.
 On his retirement, Hansie Cronje took over as the skipper of the Proteas for the next few years.

 England's current limited-overs skipper Eoin Morgan has enjoyed a pretty successful career so far.
 However, the Dublin-born cricketer's early international career saw him represent his home country of Ireland.
 Morgan played 23 ODI matches for the Irish team from 2006 to 2009, and he was also part of their 2007 ICC World Cup squad.

 In search of broader cricketing horizons, the southpaw made a career-changing switch to England in 2009 and has been playing for them ever since.
 Eoin Morgan has 16 Test matches and 236 ODIs to his credit and famously led England to the World Cup title in 2019.

 All-rounder Roelof van der Merwe was born in Johannesburg and played most of his domestic cricket in South Africa.
 In the year 2009, van der Merwe made his international debut for the Proteas in a T20I against Australia.
 A few days later, he was playing in the ODI team as well.

 He represented the South African team in 13 ODIs and as many T20I matches.
 In 2015, five years after his last game for South Africa, Roelof van der Merwe made a move to the Netherlands.
 Since then, he has played in the ODI format and T20Is for his side.

 4. Abdul Hafeez Kardar